|

 1989

-Ergasterion, Anima Mundi, touring show organised by the Canadian Museum of Contemporary Photography
+Ergasterion, Anima Mundi, touring show organised by the Canadian Museum

 Anima Mundi, Stills Gallery, Edinburgh